mpicek/metacentrum_scripts/README.md

 cd /storage/budejovice1/home/user_name
 ```

 **Create a file similar to `commands_example`.
-Each of the commands will
+Each of the commands from this file will
-be run in separate jobs** - it is good for hyperparameter tuning as you
+be run as a separate job** - it is good for hyperparameter tuning as you
 specify them in the command parameters.
 Writing the commands file is simple:
  - you can write comments with `# comment`
  - each command has to be separated from another one by either a comment or
    one empty line
- - if you are creating an ensemble, only the first command will be run (more info in "Creating an Ensemble")
+ - if you are creating an ensemble, only the first command will be run (more info in the "Creating an Ensemble" section)

-Very short example that runs 3 jobs:
+A very short example that runs 3 jobs:
 ```
 # first command
 python3 my_program.py --some_argument=1

-# my second command, that will be run in another job
+# my second command, which will be run in another job
 python3 my_program.py --some_argument=2

 python3 my_program.py
 ```

 **Do not specify the `--seed` argument if you have one as it is used for ensembling.
-Your programs also have to get the `--seed` argument.
-This will be changed soon
+Your programs also need the ability to obtain the `--seed` argument from the command line.
-as it is not very flexible.**
+This will be changed soon as it is not very flexible.**

-**Then you create a bash script that will setup the VM you aquire from Metacentrum.
+**Then you create a bash script that will set up the VM you acquire from Metacentrum.
 As an example, there is `qsub_script.sh` which setups Tensorflow 2.4.1 environment
 with GPU.** It is recommended to use this script - just
 edit it the way you want.
 Why is it recommended to use this script?
-There are many ways you can setup Tensorflow on Metacentrum - with the help of pip,
+There are many ways you can set up Tensorflow on Metacentrum - with the help of pip,
 there are also modules
 provided by Metacentrum, or you can just compile the Tensorflow
 on your own.
 But what's the problem?
 You will almost certainly encounter
 problems with improperly installed CUDA (or just too old version installed on Metacentrum machines).
 However, the most convenient and recommended way is to use NGC containers
-that provide TF and CUDA installed and ready to use.
+that provide TF and CUDA installed and are ready to use.
 This approach is maintained by Metacentrum and is also recommended by them.
 You can find out more [here](https://wiki.metacentrum.cz/wiki/NVidia_deep_learning_frameworks).

-**At the beginning of the file you have to specify
+**At the beginning of the file, you have to specify
 the resources (lines beginning with PBS)**.
 It is very straightforward, you
 will probably have to alter just some numbers.
-You can find more informations [here](https://wiki.metacentrum.cz/wiki/Beginners_guide).
+You can find more information [here](https://wiki.metacentrum.cz/wiki/Beginners_guide).

 Both of these files will be passed to the `run_commands.py` script like this: